galacticcouncil/hydration-docs/docs/start_validating.md

 </div>

 After clicking the Stash button, you should see the bonding preferences with four editable fields:
-* _stash account_: the account holding the majority of your HDX tokens.
+* **stash account**: the account holding the majority of your HDX tokens.
 HDX will be staked from this account.
-Make sure that you leave some HDX after staking to cover the transactions fees;
+Make sure that you leave some HDX after staking to cover the transactions fees.
-* _controller account_: an account holding a smaller portion of HDX needed to cover the fees associated with starting and stopping the process of validating;
+* **controller account**: an account holding a smaller portion of HDX needed to cover the fees associated with starting and stopping the process of validating.
-* _value bonded_: the amount of HDX you are bonding;
+* **value bonded**: the amount of HDX you are bonding.
-* _payment destination_: the account to which the validating rewards will be sent.
+* **payment destination**: the account to which the validating rewards will be sent.

 :::caution

 For security reasons, it is not recommended to have the same Stash and Controller accounts.
 However, since transfers are disabled on Snakenet, it is currently not possible to use separate accounts.
-We highly recommend that you switch to separate Stash and Controller accounts as soon as this becomes possible in future.
+We highly recommend that you switch to separate Stash and Controller accounts as soon as this becomes possible in the future.

 :::